Course details

 Postgraduate entry requirements |

-A 2:1 Honours degree (or overseas equivalent) in Economics or a related discipline with a quantitative focus.
-Students with a 2:1 degree from a quantitative Science discipline (e.g. Maths, Physics, Statistics, Operations Research) are also encouraged to apply.
-We are able to offer a level of flexibility for applicants.
-Those with a 2:2 honours degree will be considered on an individual basis.
-Applicants should have competency in A Level Mathematics/Statistics or equivalent. |
+We accept a 2:2 honours degree from a UK university, or an equivalent academic qualification from a similar non-UK institution.
+This degree should be in Economics or a closely related discipline with a quantitative focus.
+Students with a 2:2 degree from a quantitative Science discipline (e.g. Mathematics, Physics, Statistics, Operations Research) are also encouraged to apply.
+Applicants should have competency in A level Mathematics/Statistics or equivalent. |

 International qualifications |